 While surprises are bound to come up over the course of a project, managers can do what they can to anticipate potential problems via a risk management plan.
 A risk management plan identifies all foreseeable risks and analyzes the potential impacts of those risks.
 Based on these risks and their impact, managers will determine and record the planned course of action to mitigate these unexpected events as much as possible.

-Going over-budget is one of the biggest threats to successful project management.
-Without a clear idea of how much each project stage should cost, your estimates and more importantly, stakeholder expectations, may wildly inaccurate.
+Going over budget is one of the biggest threats to successful project management.
+Without a clear idea of how much each project stage should cost, your estimates and, more importantly, stakeholder expectations, may be wildly inaccurate.

-Project budgets include detail estimations of cost for every aspect of the project from start to finish.
-It may be broken out by phase or task but should consist of labor costs, operating costs, overhead costs, and material costs.
+Project budgets include detailed estimates of cost for every aspect of the project, from start to finish.
+It may be broken out by phase or task, but should consist of labor costs, operating costs, overhead costs, and material costs.
 Budgets are by no means static.
 They can be updated as the project progresses, as long as all appropriate stakeholders are kept abreast or are involved in the changes.

 Gantt charts are incredibly useful tools for giving a quick visual reference of the project schedule, and how tasks are broken down in interdependent relationships.
 Gantt charts may vary wildly in complexity and appearance, but the basic components remain the same.